AIRI-Institute/WaRP/README.md

 to 412 × 510 pixels, each category has 4 images with significantly deformed
 recyclable objects.

-The folder "JPEGImages_class_in_dir" is equal to the folder "JPEGImages", but the folder "JPEGImages_class_in_dir" implies that each class has its own folder.
+While the folder "JPEGImages_class_in_dir" is equal to the folder "JPEGImages", the folder "JPEGImages_class_in_dir" implies that each class has its own folder.
 The folder "SegmentationObject_class_in_dir" is equal to the folder "SegmentationObject", but the folder "SegmentationObject_class_in_dir" implies that each class has its own folder.

-The folder "ImageSets/Segmentation" was created using automatic data set assembly in CVAT

-The folder "SegmentationClass" was created using automatic data set assembly in CVAT

-The file "labelmap.txt" was created using automatic data set assembly in CVAT
+The folders "ImageSets/Segmentation", "SegmentationClass", and file "labelmap.txt" were created using automatic data set assembly in CVAT.